CISpaces/webservices/Install.md

 ```$ ant deploy```

-- Start GAIANDB in a GNU Screen session (allows it to continue running in the background)
+- Start the Apache Derby database in a GNU Screen session (allows it to continue running in the background)

 ```$ screen
-$ cd $GAIAN
+$ cd ${CISPACES}/tools/derby
-$ ./launchGaianServer.sh
+$ ${GAIAN}/bin/startNetworkServer &
 $ <CTRL+A>,<D>```

 - To re-attach: